gabru-md/Search/README.md

 # Working of the Script
 1. Script opens up the directory list using os.listdir(PATH)
 2. Searches for the File/Folder
-  i.
-If Folder/File is found! --> Prints out the Directory + FILENAME/FOLDERNAME
+3. If Folder/File is found! --> Prints out the Directory + FILENAME/FOLDERNAME
-3. Enters the next directory which is not listed under visitedDirectory[]
+4. Enters the next directory which is not listed under visitedDirectory[]
-  i.
-If a FILE is encountered, which cannot be TRAVERSED ( :P ) it recognises it and CONTINUES the process.
+5. If a FILE is encountered, which cannot be TRAVERSED ( :P ) it recognises it and CONTINUES the process.
-4. Continues until all the Folders/Directories in the PATH are Traversed.
+6. Continues until all the Folders/Directories in the PATH are Traversed.
-5. Ends and PRINT the length of searchResults[]
+7. Ends and PRINT the length of searchResults[]

 # License
   MIT License